About the project

 The work of the Meijers Committee

 The most important guidelines for the Meijers Committee in this respect are the central values of the democratic constitutional state: public access to decision-making, parliamentary control and control over legislation, control by an independent judge of the correct application of legislation and the protection of fundamental human rights.
-The opinions of the Meijers Committee are addressed in particular to Members of the European Parliament, the Dutch Parliament, and indirectly to the European Council.
+The opinions of the Meijers Committee are addressed in particular to Members of the European Commission, European Parliament, the Dutch Parliament, and indirectly to the European Council.
 The Committee’s working method is unique in Europe.

 You can find out more about the history, members and activities on the website of the Meijers Committee.